A. Fellowship and the problem of sin.

 i.
 In verse 20, John used a different word for know than he mostly used before.
 Previously John used the word meaning knowledge by experience; here he used the word meaning knowledge by intuition.
 We know some things intuitively by the anointing of the Holy Spirit.

 e.
-Whoever denies the Son does not have the Father also: John here repeats an idea that Jesus expressed often, as recorded in the Gospel of John.
+Whoever denies the Son does not have the Father either: John here repeated an idea that Jesus expressed often, as recorded in the Gospel of John.
 Jesus said, He who believes in Me, believes not in Me but in Him who sent Me.
-And he who sees Me sees Him who sent Me.
-(John 12:44-45) He who receives Me receives Him who sent Me (John 13:20).
+And he who sees Me sees Him who sent Me (John 12:44-45).
+He who receives Me receives Him who sent Me (John 13:20).

 i.
 Often times it is said, “We all worship the same God.
 You have one name for Him and I have another.
 But that doesn’t matter.
-We are just talking about different roads to the same God, because we all have the same God.”
+We are just talking about different roads to the same God because we all have the same God.”
 Here is the question to ask in response: “Was your God perfectly revealed in Jesus Christ?”
-If their God was, then you have the same God.
-If their God wasn’t perfectly revealed in Jesus, then they do not have the same God as the Bible.
+If your God was, then you have the same God.
+If your God wasn’t perfectly revealed in Jesus, then you do not have the same God as in the Bible.

 ii.
 There are many people who seem rather spiritual or religious, yet reject Jesus Christ.
 While their religion or spirituality may do them much good in this life – giving them a basis for morality and good behavior – it does them nothing before God, because in rejecting Jesus they reject God.

 E. Abiding: preserving our relationship.